-Groundwater quality in northwestern Dakota County is generally good (Dakota County, 2020).
+Groundwater quality in northwestern Dakota County is generally good (Dakota County, 2020) with the exception of high manganese concentrations (Dakota County, 2019).
 However, surficial groundwater within the BDWMO is sensitive to contamination (see Figure 2-6).
 Potential sources of contamination include leaking underground storage tanks, unsealed wells, failing or non-performing subsurface sewage treatment systems (SSTS), infiltration of contaminated surface water, and others (see Section 2.14).
 Owners of private wells may not be aware of water quality issues (which may include elevated concentrations of nitrates, arsenic, and the presence of pesticides) due to the lack of any required testing.
+Dakota County implements a community-focused sampling program that offers owners of private wells the opportunity to have their well tested at no cost (see Section 2.6.3).